cstratopoulos/camargue/externals/extdeps.md

 Cases in Headers.
 To use it with Camargue, just put the [Catch header](https://raw.githubusercontent.com/philsquared/Catch/master/include/catch.hpp) (or a symlink to it) in the 'camargue/externals' folder.
-Running

-    ./cmr_install.sh -c

-will place the actual header there directly with a simple `curl` script, as will the `-F` full install option.

 To compile Camargue in testing mode, use the recipe `make test`.
 This edits a line in config.hpp to enable testing, `make`s the project, then reverts config.hpp afterward.
 Thus, subsequent calls to `make` should just build the normal command line executable.
-This will *not* happen if, for some reason, the compilation process is killed midway through `make test`.
-In this case, `make remake` should revert config.hpp and allow the normal Camargue main to be built.
+This will _not_ happen if, for some reason, the compilation process is killed midway through `make test`.
+In this case, `make remake` or `make undeftest all` will revert `config.hpp`, again allowing the Camargue solver to be built.

 If you want to run the tests, there are some requirements on what your `camargue` directory has to look like.
 Most importantly, all